 Cool jobs: Mountain bike trail maker

 Olympian, mountain biker or weekend hiker, if you’ve ventured into the wilderness, there’s a chance you have experienced the work of Queensland elite trail maker, Glen Jacobs.
-This guy literally makes adventure.
+Specialising in building mountain bike trails, this guy literally makes adventure.

 This job sounds too cool to be true.
 How did you stumble into this career?